Pascal-So/cellularHaskell/README.md

 these were tested with a single active cell in the middle (using showSimulation), might yield cool results with randomSimulation as well though.

+(if you don't want to/aren't able to try these out on your machine, you can still see some results in coolResults.md)

 ### 3 ancestors:

 * 73